StephanGeorg/staticmaps/README.md

 # staticmaps
 A node.js library for creating map images with lines and markers.

-This library is
+This library is a node.js implementation of [Static Map](https://github.com/komoot/staticmap).

 ## Installation